Home Remedies for Thrush (Vaginal Yeast Infections)

 These home remedies are popular, but they can occasionally cause irritation, pose risks, or be ineffective.
 Always check with your doctor first.- Garlic insertion: Garlic contains natural compounds that can fight fungus.
 However, intravaginal use may cause pain, irritation, or even injury.

-- Apple cider vinegar: It may help balance pH in theory but applying it undiluted can cause irritation and aggravate discomfort.
+- Apple cider vinegar: It may help balance pH in theory, but applying it undiluted can cause irritation and aggravate discomfort.

 - Boric acid suppositories: Used in cases of recurrent or stubborn thrush under specialist guidance.
 Dangerous if swallowed and isn’t safe in pregnancy.
+Warning: Boric acid is toxic if swallowed.
+It should only be used under strict medical supervision (usually via a specific prescription) for resistant cases.
+Do not use without consulting a doctor.

 Over-the-counter treatment in Australia